 Ten Tips for Using Social Media Wisely

-- Remember that the police have used suspects’ status updates on MySpace or Facebook to establish probable cause to search a location or locate individuals.
+- Remember that the police have used suspects’ status updates on Facebook to establish probable cause to search a location or locate individuals.

 - If you are headed towards a trial, think about what your social media sites say about you.